terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/standard/README.md

 This example illustrates how to use the `power-infrastructure` module.
 It provisions the following infrastructure
-- Creates a [PowerVS service instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with the following network topology <br/>
+- Creates a [PowerVS workspace instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with the following network topology <br/>
 (1) 2 private networks, management network and backup network <br/>
 (2) 1 or 2 [IBM Cloud connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections), with the option to reuse existing IBM Cloud connections.
 If reusing cloud connections make sure cloud connection is already attached to transit gateway <br/>
 (3) Attaches the IBM Cloud connections to a [transit gateway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started) <br/>
-(4) Attaches the PowerVS service instance private networks to the IBM Cloud connections <br/>
+(4) Attaches the PowerVS workspace instance private networks to the IBM Cloud connections <br/>
 - Creates a ssh key
 - Option to Install and Configure Squid proxy, NFS, NTP forwarder, DNS forwarder on specified hosts.